1000heads/sonosbot/README.md

 * Add spotify playlist
 * Vote: When voting for a song, put it in top of the queue.
 Queue is sorted based upon the number of votes.
 * A vote shall not automatically skip to the next track.
 It should just put it higher up the queue.
-* Backend DB
-* Text-to-speech.
 * Now playing.
 Announce when starting a new song.
 * When asking for "Stat" show most played songs and most active users.
-* When local playlist is empty -> fallback and start playing "$playlist", i.e. Spotify topp 100.
+* When local playlist is empty -> fallback and start playing "$playlist", i.e. Spotify top 100.
 * Limit consecutive song additions by non-admin
 * Restrict songs already in the queue
 * Delete range of songs from queue
 * Vote to flush entire queue
 * Implement some code-testing

-**DONE**

-* Added gongcheck - Thanks to "Warren Harding"
-* Added blacklist function.
-Enter usernames in "blacklist.txt".
-* Updated 'node-sonos' with getQueue and addSpotify.
-See: https://github.com/bencevans/node-sonos/commit/bfb995610c8aa20bda09e370b0f5d31ba0caa6a0
-* Added new function, search.
-* Added new function, Append.
-Reuse the old queue and add new track to the end of it.
-* Admin: Delete entire queue.
-* Regularly delete the entries from the queue when the song has been played.
-   * When adding a new track, do the following logic:
-        * Check "status". (fixed.. sort of..)
-        * If "playing", do a "list".
-Delete all songs in the queue with lower number than the current track.
-Then add song to queue.
-        * If "sleep" clear queue, add song to queue and do "play".
-* Add clear-queue functionality.
-* Fix queue function.
-* Fix GONG function.
-If X Gongs within X sec then next.
-* Admin commands from i.e."swe-music-admin".
-* Vote - If +1 in slack then move in queue. (sort of)
-* Ask "what is playing".